SHARING YOUR SUPPORT FOR – OR OPPOSITION ON – LEGISLATION

 TIPS FOR PUBLIC COMMENT AND TESTIMONY

-Every bill is assigned to a Committee.
-Your advocacy on bills can take the form of written comment or testimony.
+Your advocacy on bills can take the form of written comment or oral testimony.
 You can direct and e-mail your comment to the Chairs of the particular Committee.
 You can also email your statement to Rep. Domb’s office and we will deliver it to the correct Committee Chair.

 These tips may be helpful in writing your comment:

-- State the action you’d like on the bill (for example: “I urge you to advance the bill and report it out favorably.”); and
+- State the action you’d like on the bill (for example: “I urge you to advance the bill and report it out favorably.”)

 You can track the progress of the bill here.